MajorFemi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The eight script adds execution permission to the owner, the group owner and the other users, to the file hello

 The ninth script set permission to only other users

+The tenth script set the mode of the file to a specific level of permission